eulerto/pgquarrel/README.md

 user = alice
 ```

 The _general_ section specifies which class of objects will be output.
-The _target_ and _source_ section options can be override by command-line options.
+The _target_ and _source_ section options specifies connection options to both servers.
+All options can be override by command-line options.

 Tests
 =====